 macOS 11+ (Big Sur and later), Intel: Recovery Mode (or Internet Recovery), csrutil disable, restart.

 macOS 11+, Apple Silicon: power-button startup sequence to enter Recovery; on recent macOS versions hold the Left Shift key when you click Continue, then csrutil disable.
-Virtual-machine setups follow a separate flow — take a VM snapshot first.
+Virtual-machine setups follow a separate flow, so take a VM snapshot first.

 Follow Apple’s Recovery-mode flow for your Mac to disable SIP before running imsg launch.